-In 2015, Sanz was part of a team of AP journalists honored by the Press Club of Atlantic City with National Headliner Awards for their coverage of the Ebola outbreak and the decision of a St. Louis County grand jury not to indict Ferguson, Missouri, police officer Darren Wilson after the death of Michael Brown.
-He was also part of a team of AP journalists honored by the Society of Professional Journalists with a Sigma Delta Chi award and the Associated Press Media Editors, an association of news and broadcast leaders, journalism educators and student leaders in the United States and Canada, for their coverage of the St. Louis County grand jury decision.
+In 2017, Sanz was part of a team of AP journalists honored by the Society of Professional Journalists with a Sigma Delta Chi award for Divided America, the AP's ongoing exploration of the economic, social and political divisions in American society.
+He was also part of a team of AP journalists honored by the Associated Press Media Editors, an association of news and broadcast leaders, journalism educators and student leaders in the United States and Canada, for its coverage of the mass shooting in Orlando.
+In 2015, he and other AP journalists were honored by the Press Club of Atlantic City with National Headliner Awards for their coverage of the Ebola outbreak and the decision of a St. Louis County grand jury not to indict Ferguson, Missouri, police officer Darren Wilson after the death of Michael Brown.
+He was also part of a team of AP journalists honored by the Society of Professional Journalists with a Sigma Delta Chi award and APME award for their coverage of the St. Louis County grand jury decision.
 The Society of Professional Journalists also honored him with a Green Eyeshade Award for his coverage of three men from Little Rock, Arkansas, who traveled to Boston to finish the Boston Marathon one year after the April 15, 2013, bombing.

-Before joining The Associated Press, Sanz reported for some of the most respected news organizations in the United States.
-Previously, he covered government, politics and criminal justice for The E.W.
+Before joining The Associated Press, Sanz covered government, politics and criminal justice for The E.W.
 Scripps Company.
 In 2013, he covered the second-degree murder trial of George Zimmerman in Sanford, Florida.
 In 2012, he traveled across the state of Florida to cover the Republican presidential primary, the Republican National Convention in Tampa, the campaigns of President Barack Obama and former Massachusetts Governor Mitt Romney and the presidential debate at Lynn University in Boca Raton.
-He was one of the first journalists in the country to sit down with U.S. Rep. Paul Ryan after he became the Republican vice presidential nominee.
+He was one of the first journalists in the country to sit down for an interview with U.S. Rep. Paul Ryan after he became the Republican vice presidential nominee.

 He joined The E.W.
-Scripps Company from KHOU-TV in Houston, where he covered Harris County government and Houston City Hall.
+Scripps Company from KHOU-TV in Houston, where he covered Harris County government, Houston City Hall and NASA.
 At KHOU, Sanz contributed a wide range of enterprise, general assignment and breaking news reports, and filled in on the anchor desk.
-Sanz was part of the KHOU news team honored by the Radio Television Digital News Association with two Edward R. Murrow Awards for its coverage of wildfires in Texas.
+He was part of the KHOU news team honored by the Radio Television Digital News Association with two Edward R. Murrow Awards for its coverage of wildfires in Texas.
 He was the first journalist to broadcast live from Grimes County, Texas, as wildfires threatened three counties near Houston in 2011.
-His first reports, streamed via broadband, were part of the "Texas on Fire" coverage honored by RTNDA.
+His first reports, streamed via broadband, were part of the "Texas on Fire" coverage honored by RTDNA.
 He was nominated for a Lone Star EMMY Award in 2011 for his coverage of spot news.
-He was also honored by the Texas Associated Press Broadcasters for spot news coverage and for his coverage of breaking news, homeland security, NASA and the earthquake in Haiti.
+He was also honored by the Texas Associated Press Broadcasters for spot news coverage and for his coverage of breaking news, homeland security, NASA and and the January 12, 2010, earthquake in Haiti.
 In 2011, Sanz was part of the KHOU 11 News This Morning team honored as the best morning newscast in Texas.
 That year, he was also nominated for the Texas Farm Bureau Excellence in Journalism award for his coverage of Brazoria and Galveston counties.

 In 2010, Sanz was nominated for a Lone Star EMMY Award for his coverage of NASA.
 He was also honored by the Texas Associated Press Broadcasters for his coverage of Harris County government.
 In 2008, he was part of the station's continuous, Lone Star EMMY and Edward R. Murrow award-winning coverage of Hurricane Ike, reporting on coastal evacuations, the storm's landfall, its impact on the Houston area and the recovery efforts.
 A year earlier, his breaking news reports for KHOU 11 News This Morning contributed to the program's Lone Star EMMY nomination for best large market morning newscast.
 While in Houston, Sanz filed reports for CBS Newspath, CBS News on LOGO, CBS Radio News, The Early Show and other Belo Corporation television stations, including WFAA-TV in Dallas.
 He also contributed reports to The Daily Wrap on the Wall Street Journal Radio Network and KROI-FM in Houston.

 Sanz was a morning anchor and reporter at News 12 The Bronx in New York before joining WTHR in 2003.
-At News 12, he anchored the weekday morning newscasts and covered local, state and national politics.
+At News 12, he anchored the weekday morning newscasts and covered local, state and national politics, including the Mayor Michael Bloomberg administration and Hillary Rodham Clinton’s first term as U.S. senator.
 During his time there, he co-anchored News 12 Network coverage of the Northeast blackout of 2003, Operation Iraqi Freedom and the loss of space shuttle Columbia.
 He also co-anchored News 12’s weekly public affairs program, "2&1: Two Reporters and the Person of the Week."
 He joined News 12 The Bronx in 2001 after working as a freelance reporter at WFTS.

 In 2000, The Imagen Foundation honored his feature "Hero Street," about the small town of Silvis, Illinois, with its Best Children's Programming Award.
 In 1999, Channel One News followed him on a journey to Cuba where he traced his family's ancestry.
 Prior to joining the Channel One Network in 1998, Sanz worked in morning-drive radio.
 He anchored news headlines at WMMS-FM in Cleveland and worked as an anchor and producer at WPLL-FM in Miami.

 Sanz is a South Florida native who studied broadcast journalism at Florida International University in Miami.
-He has a Bachelor of Arts degree in English and Journalism from the University System of Maryland.
-He is a graduate of the FBI Citizens' Academy in Houston.
+He has a Bachelor of Arts degree in English and Journalism from the University System of Maryland and is a graduate of the FBI Citizens Academy.